baoe/AlignGraph/README.md

    Inputs:
    --read1 is the the first pair of PE DNA reads in fasta format.
    --read2 is the the second pair of PE DNA reads in fasta format.
-   --contig is the initial contigs in fasta format.
+   --contig is the initial contigs/scaffolds in fasta format.
    --genome is the reference genome in fasta format.
    --distanceLow is the lower bound of alignment distance between the first and second pairs of PE DNA reads.
    --distanceHigh is the upper bound of alignment distance between the first and second pairs of PE DNA reads.
    Outputs:
-   --extendedContig is the extended contig file in fasta format.
+   --extendedContig is the extended contig/scaffold file in fasta format.
-   --remainingContig is the not extended initial contig file in fasta format.
+   --remainingContig is the not extended initial contig/scaffold file in fasta format.
    Options:
    --kMer is the k-mer size (default: 5).
    --insertVariation is the standard variation of insert length (default: 100).